-Investors in the public companies have the luxury of ascertaining the value of their investment at any point of time.
+Investors in public companies have the luxury of ascertaining the value of their investment at any point in time.
 It just takes a few clicks of the mouse to get an update about the stock prices.
-Investors in the private companies do not have the information about the value of their ownership interests readily available.
-If not available, how the investors in private company determine the value of their ownership?
-This blog will provide you the insights into the two key components for valuation of privately held businesses, Discount for Lack of Control (DLOC) and Discount for Lack of Marketability (DLOM).
+Investors in private companies do not have the information about the value of their ownership interests readily available.
+If not available, how do the investors in private companies determine the value of their ownership?
+This blog will provide you the insights into the two key components for the valuation of privately held businesses, Discount for Lack of Control (DLOC) and Discount for Lack of Marketability (DLOM).

 We apply different valuation approaches to reach the final value, however, it is crucial to consider the nature of ownership interest before concluding the final value.
 The value of an ownership interest in the private business is affected by many factors, such as control and marketability.

 Control is whether or not an ownership interest being valued in the closely held company has significant influence over the actions of the subject company.
 The controllability over the actions in the company will have a significant impact on the value of the ownership as the controlling interest have some privileges not available to the holder of a noncontrolling ownership interest including the following: